PetorSFZ/sfz_tech/Lib-Core/README.md

 * `<cstdint>`: Needed for standard sized int types.
 * `<cstdlib>`: Needed for `abort()`.
 * `<cstring>`: Needed for `mempcpy()` and other memory and string related functionality.
-* `<new>`: Needed for placement `new`, which is the only way I know of to properly construct C++ objects in raw memory.
-Would love to remove this header if I could find another way to accomplish this in a cross-platform manner.
 * `<type_traits>`: Needed to enforce a number of constraints on types using `static_assert()`.
 * `<utility>`: Needed for `std::move()`, `std::forward()` and `std::swap()`.
 All of which are pretty much necessary in order to use move semantics.
 Would love to remove this header if I could get ahold of a simple, minimal (<200 lines of code) implementation of above.